ZhiyuanChen/open-feishu/docs/docs/about/privacy.en.md

-# Privacy Policy

 !!! info "Last Revised Date"

-    This policy was last updated on May 04, 2024.
+    This notice was last updated on May 04, 2024.

+# Privacy Notice

 This privacy notice for DanLing Team (also known as DanLing) ('we', 'us', or 'our'), describes how and why we might collect, store, use, and/or share ('process') your information when you use our services ('Services'), such as when you:

-- Visit our website at [danling.org](https://feishu.danling.org), or any website of ours that links to this privacy notice
+- Visit our website at [multimolecule.danling.org](https://multimolecule.danling.org), or any website of ours that links to this privacy notice

 You can change your privacy settings at any time by clicking the button below: